annavines/listeria-RNA-Seq/README.md

 # listeria-RNA-Seq
-DE, GSEA analysis of RNA-seq data from patients with a listeria infection and healthy controls.
+Training project for Bioinformatics Research Network containing DE analysis, GSEA of RNA-seq data from patients with a listeria infection and healthy controls.
+Code to be uploaded soon!